opendp/opendp/rust/opendp_verified/repro/ROADMAP.md

 - Every stage's correctness is *relative to* the single randomness axiom (stage 0) plus the deterministic dashu/usize specs; run `#print axioms` on any end-to-end theorem to see exactly which it depends on.
+- **Completion is machine-checked**: `tools/build_lean.sh` ends with `tools/check_verified_chain.sh`, which fails the build if any of the eight end-to-end theorems (stages 2–9) is missing, if any depends on an axiom outside the sanctioned trust surface (`tools/check_chain.lean`), or if any handwritten source contains a `sorry` token (`lake build` alone enforces none of these — a `sorry` is only a warning, and a deleted theorem doesn't break compilation).